-In the year ended June 30, 2020, Eureka City Schools expended a total of \$5,881,797 for projects related to Bond Measure S. This brings total bond expenditures since the inception of the bond program to \$18,003,925.
+In the year ended June 30, 2021, Eureka City Schools expended a total of \$3,399,825 for projects related to Bond Measure S. This brings total bond expenditures since the inception of the bond program to \$21,042,281.

-The Eureka High School Agricultural Complex headlines the list of projects substantially completed during the year.
-Students were able to begin in-person instruction in the new 10,000 sq. ft. state-of-the-art facility, which features an agri-mechanics classroom, mechanics shop area, and two agri-science classrooms with attached kitchen, during the 2020/21 school year.
+One of the major accomplishments during the year was completion of the Eureka High School Agricultural Complex project.
+Students are now receiving in-person instruction in the new 10,000 sq. ft. state-of-the-art facility, which features an agri-mechanics classroom, mechanics shop area, and two agri-science classrooms with attached kitchen.